ehcloninger/ericcloninger.com/_posts/2024-03-01-goodbye-netlify.md

 ### However

-This week a rather disturbing post came across Reddit and HackerNews.
+This week a rather disturbing post came across [Reddit](https://old.reddit.com/r/webdev/comments/1b14bty/netlify_just_sent_me_a_104k_bill_for_a_simple/).
 A free-tier user with a hobby site, like me, was sent an invoice for $104,000 because of a traffic spike that sent hundreds of terrabytes of requests to his site.
 The user, who is a web developer, said the requests were all after a copy of a 20-year-old song by a Taiwanese singer.
-Hmmm, what could've triggered that?
+Hmmm.

 The developer contacted the company about the invoice and they offered to reduce the charge to
 $21,000 and after some pushback, they offered "only" $5,000.
-Now, there is no argument that there was a traffic spike, although there is some speculation about why this happened at this time.
+There is no argument that there was a traffic spike, although there is some speculation about why this happened at this time.
-The CEO came onto HackerNews and said they've cancelled the invoice and they do that occasionally when this specific problem arises.
+The CEO came onto HackerNews [and said](https://news.ycombinator.com/item?id=39520776) they've cancelled the invoice and they do that occasionally when this specific problem arises.
 So, they've known this can happen, but did nothing to prevent it.

-The real problem is that there are currently no controls to prevent these kinds of traffic spikes that can disable a website and lead to crazy invoices.
+The problem is that there are currently no controls on Netlify to prevent these kinds of traffic spikes that can disable a website and lead to crazy invoices.
 Amazon AWS, on the other hand, has fine grained controls over such activity.
 The account I used when I previously had this site on AWS was configured to send me an email if my monthly bill ran over $30 and to stop all activity if it hit $40.

+That was the driver behind me moving back to Amazon AWS.

+### Getting There

+Here I am on a Friday night, trying to remember all the steps to getting a static site running on AWS with SSL enabled.
+I've done this a dozen times, but it's been a few years.
+I also have been learning how to use Github's automation features, called "Actions".
+Thanks to some good tips, I have it up and running before all the DNS changes propagated.
+There might be a bit of downtime, but I don't think the 12 people who visit my site each week will notice.

+If you're interested, here's a [good summary](https://pagertree.com/blog/jekyll-site-to-aws-s3-using-github-actions).
+There was one minor change I had to make in AWS that is mentioned in [this StackOverflow comment)(https://stackoverflow.com/a/36272287/296758) regarding ACLs.

 ### Welcome back